 How we're reducing pollution from transport

 The Department for Food, Environment and Rural Affairs (Defra) have given £499,500 of funding.
+Additional funding from Brighton & Hove Buses means that we have a total of £676,000.
 We will spend this on making buses which operate in and around Brighton & Hove ‘super low emission’.

-We will use the money to upgrade the exhausts of about 40 buses with newer, cleaner parts.
+We will use the money to upgrade the exhausts of 52 buses with newer, cleaner parts.
 This will reduce the emissions they produce in Brighton & Hove and the wider Sussex area.

 This work will be in addition to 100 buses already converted under similar schemes since 2014.

 Brighton & Hove Buses have also invested £17.8 in 54 hybrid buses.
 These buses are battery powered when they travel through the city centre.